Pricing for defending a claim made by an employee

 £30,000 to £100,000 + VAT at 20%

 On instructing the firm, we will assess the complexity of your case at the earliest opportunity to determine which case type your matter falls within, and will provide you with an accurate indication of your anticipated fees.
 We base our charges on hourly rates, which vary depending on the seniority and experience of the solicitor who carries out your work.
-Our hourly rates range from £220 + VAT for our non-partner fee earners and £400 + VAT for partners.
+Our hourly rates range from £220 +VAT at 20% for our non-partner fee earners and £400 +VAT at 20% for partners.

-If you would like your employment solicitor to be with you during the tribunal, this will incur a further cost of £900 to £2,000 + VAT per day depending on the seniority of the solicitor involved.
+If you would like your employment solicitor to be with you during the tribunal, this will incur a further cost of £900 to £2,000 VAT at 20% per day depending on the seniority of the solicitor involved.

 As no two cases are the same, the above indication of fees should be referenced as a guide only.
 In the event of any conflict between this guide and our fee estimate provided on instructing the firm, our fee estimate shall take precedence.